Kotak Mahindra General Insurance

 Faidey Ka General Insurance.

 Kotak Mahindra General Insurance is a 100% subsidiary of Kotak Mahindra Bank.
-Founded in 2014 with IRDAI approval in 2015, it offers retail-friendly motor, health, home and commercial insurance products.
+Founded in 2014 with IRDAI approval in 2015, it offers retail-friendly motor, health, home and commercial insurance products with 1,300+ garages and 4,000+ hospitals in its cashless network.

 About Kotak General

-Kotak Mahindra General Insurance was founded in 2014 and received IRDAI approval to begin operations in 2015.
-It is a 100% subsidiary of Kotak Mahindra Bank — one of India's largest private-sector banks.
-The company operates from 13 branches and leverages Kotak Bank's distribution backbone.
+Kotak Mahindra General Insurance Company Limited is a 100% subsidiary of Kotak Mahindra Bank — one of India's largest private-sector banks.
+The company was founded in 2014 and received IRDAI approval to commence business in 2015 under registration number 152.
+It is headquartered in Mumbai and operates from 13 branches across India, leveraging Kotak Mahindra Bank's bancassurance distribution.

 Claim Settlement (FY 2018-19)78.52%